artwork-software/artwork/README.md

 Feel free to explore the features of Artwork and manage your projects effectively!

 # Test Instance
-If you use the docker installation you can use the following credentials to login to the test instance:
+If you use the docker installation and filled the database with dummy data you can use the following credentials to login to the test instance:

 For the admin account (with all permissions):
 Mail: anna.musterfrau@artwork.de